jbaayen/rto-rtc-comparison-site/index.md

 ### Conclusions

-As of this writing, KISTERS RTO outperforms RTC-Tools 2 both in terms of computation time and optimality performance.
-The high solution quality coming from RTO is a consequence of a careful implementation of the [path-stable](https://arxiv.org/abs/1801.06507) shallow water discretization.
+For realistic problems, RTO is more than **10 times faster**  than RTC-Tools 2.
 The high computational performance is largely due to the use of the parallelized KISTERS Gorilla NLP solver.

 ### Authors